Credor “Phoenix” GCBP997 Chronograph

 The Design.
 The bezel carries a tachymeter, while the chapter ring manages to squeeze in a telemeter - giving you the means to measure both speed and distance.
 Interestingly, the subdials don’t feature the bevelled edges commonly seen on chronographs, and instead have been finished with a bubbled edge - adding to the overall glossy feel of the dial.

 The Mission.
-This isn’t just any chronograph - it’s a decorated 6S.
+This isn’t just any chronograph - it’s a 6S.
 Developed in the late ‘90s, it’s known as the Phoenix Calibre, because it was designed by a handful of Seiko employees whose expertise was so sought after that Seiko dragged them out of retirement, like some sort of crack team assembled to execute one last heist.
 Their mission was simple: revive Seiko’s mechanical chronograph line-up.

 The Result.
 Even in a contextless vacuum, it’s obvious they delivered.
 Seiko's Chronograph Division was alive and well.
 Though the calibre was discontinued in 2016, it laid the groundwork for its successor, the 8R, and it’s often still thought of as the higher-end option between the two.